 30. Eric Crouch

-The Informer is not a big fan of Eric Crouch, but the fact that he started his career at Nebraska in 1998 and then went on to become the only Husker quarterback to ever win a Heisman trophy (albeit in 2001-02) makes his inclusion on this list of reasons mandatory.
+Honestly, I am not the biggest Eric Crouch fan, but the fact that he started his career at Nebraska in 1998 and then went on to become the only Husker quarterback to ever win a Heisman trophy (albeit in 2001-02) makes his inclusion on this list of reasons mandatory.

 Also, Crouch get's bonus points for doing this to the state of Iowa . . .